Psifi-Solutions/csrf-sync/README.md

   res.json({ unpopularOpinion: "Game of Thrones was amazing" });
 ```

 You can also put the token into the context of a templated HTML response.
-Just make sure you register this route before registering the middleware so you don't block yourself from getting a token.
+Note in this case, the route is a get request, and these request types are not protected (ignored request method), as they do not need to be protected so long as the route is not exposing any sensitive actions.

 ```js
 // Make sure your session middleware is registered before these